REQUEST COURSE INFORMATION

 - Nahce Health Information Management Technologist Badge

-- Be confirmed as a graduate of a recognized Health Information Management Technologist Program or School.
+- Be confirmed as a graduate of a recognized Health Information Management Technologist courses or School.

 - Confirmed employment by a medical facility as a Phlebotomist for a minimum of 2 years.